Subscribe to Weekly Health Care News

 Mr. Hervey earned his bachelor’s degree in international relations at Brigham Young University, after which he earned his Juris Doctorate from the University of Pittsburgh.
 Mr. Hervey also holds an MBA from Brigham Young University, where he was a Hawes Scholar.
 He has blogged for the Harvard Business Review and has been featured in HBR’s magazine.
 He speaks fluent Portuguese, is business-proficient in Spanish, and is conversational in Mandarin Chinese.

 Lydia Hillstead is a Legal Specialist at Leavitt Partners.
-She works in the Salt Lake City office assisting clients and internal staff with planning, scheduling and information management.
+She works in the Washington, D.C. office assisting clients and internal staff with planning, scheduling and information management.

 With a background in office coordination, Ms. Hillstead brings both professionalism and organization to Leavitt Partners.